Halloween Haunt (Canada's Wonderland)

 Halloween Haunt, previously known as "Fearfest", is a Halloween event at Canada's Wonderland located in Vaughan, Ontario, Canada.
-It runs after the park's regular operating hours on Friday, Saturday, and Sunday evenings in October until the end of October or early November – up to, and recently in the 2019 season, NOT including Halloween night.
-It is Canada's largest haunted theme park featuring over 300 monsters, nine walk-through "maze" attractions, six uniquely themed atmospheric scare areas, and three live shows.
+It runs after the park's regular operating hours on Friday, Saturday, and Sunday evenings in October until the end of October or early November – up to, and recently in the 2019 season, not including Halloween night.
+It is Canada's largest haunted theme park featuring over 300 monsters, six walk-through "maze" attractions, seven uniquely themed atmospheric scare areas, and three live shows.
 During its operation, the grounds are transformed via decorative props, thematic music, eerie lighting to further create its scary atmosphere.

 History

-The haunted theme park concept was first introduced in 2005, then called Fearfest while the park was under the ownership of Paramount Parks.
+The original concept was test-run in the late 90's inside the beverage tent in Kingswood during the day, but the full scale haunted theme park concept was introduced in 2005, then called Fearfest while the park was under the ownership of Paramount Parks.
 Fearfest at Paramount Canada's Wonderland originally operated on weekday evenings through October, with eight frightening mazes, later on in the years when Paramount sold the park new owners added the "Skeleton Key" and "Fright Lane".

 Most of the park's regular rides and attractions (with the exception of Nickelodeon Central, KidZville and Hanna-Barbera Land) continued to be staffed and operated during Fearfest, including the 'Haunted' Thunder Run coaster, which was slightly thematically changed to match the park.
 The park grounds were divided into three separately themed scare areas – The Curse of Sleepy Hollow, MTV Rockin' Scare, and Backlot Blood Bath – each having 2–3 mazes associated with it.
 Each maze and scare area generally has its own unique back story, sometimes linking several mazes together.

 The following year, Paramount extended its regular operating season through the family-oriented Halloween event "Spooktacular" in the typically closed child-oriented areas of the park, to match Fearfest's attendance in October.
 In 2006 the park ran Spooktacular from October 14–29 on weekends during the day, and would reopen the park as Fearfest in the evening.